No more sluggish performance, annoying notifications, and a complicated interface.

-But Norton has obviously worked hard to improve its product, and it has positioned itself as a leader in the cybersecurity industry for the past several years.
+Norton has obviously worked hard to improve its product, and it has positioned itself as a leader in the cybersecurity industry over the last several years.
 And with the 360 antivirus package, Norton has created something exceptional.

 I’ve tested and reviewed over 70 cybersecurity products, and I have very high standards for antivirus software.
 I’m convinced that this is the best Norton product yet — in fact, it could very well be the best antivirus software on the market, beating out McAfee and Avira on my list of the best antivirus products of 2020.

 After extensive testing, here’s everything I found out about Norton 360.